How to Make a Profit Selling Your Artwork on Ebay as a Self-Representing Artist

 Why have your artwork expertly packed and shipped?

 - Because you want to have your artwork arrive when you say it will and in perfect condition

 - It ensures that you will receive positive feedback

 - It saves you time from having to do it all yourself when you could be making more artwork to sell

 If you have numerous pieces of art to sell and by numerous I mean a dozen or more, you may want to consider opening your own ebay store.

 It's not free to have an eBay store.
-To have a basic store you're looking at $16 a month, so it's more beneficial if you have plenty of artwork to sell.
+To have a basic store you're looking at a monthly fee, so it's more beneficial if you have plenty of artwork to sell.
 You may still be better off waiting until you have sold some of your artwork before opening one so that you're not paying that monthly fee with no income coming in.

 Your Own Website:

 If you want to establish your presence on the web, the best way to go about that is to have your own e-commerce web site that links to your site on eBay.